Elbit Hermes 450: Georgia

+Iran

+Hermes 450 drones were used over Tehran by day 3 of the 2025 war with Iran.

 Israel

 Israeli Hermes 450 UAVs has seen service in the Gaza Strip operations, the Second Lebanon War as well as in the 2009 Sudan air raids.

-Three Hermes 450 drones were lost during the 2006 Lebanon War, two by technical difficulties and one by a operator error.
+Three Hermes 450 drones were lost during the 2006 Lebanon War, two by technical difficulties and one by an operator error.

 On 11 July 2015, an Israeli Hermes 450 drone was reported crashed near Tripoli port, Lebanon.
-The drone was 8 meters under water and was retrieved by the Lebanese Army.

 On 31 March 2018, an Israeli Hermes 450 drone crashed due to a technical failure.
-An additional Israeli drone bombed the crashed drone.
-The Lebanese Army issued a statement saying that the crashed drone was found to be equipped with four unexploded ordnance.
-A technical unit of the Lebanese Army detonated it.
+An additional Israeli drone bombed the crashed drone and destroyed it.

+On 5 November 2023, during the Lebanon Israeli clashes related to the Gaza war, Hezbollah claimed to have shot down an Israeli Hermes 450 drone that was flying over Nabatieh south Lebanon.

+On 26 February 2024, Hezbollah shot down a Hermes 450 drone with a surface to air missile.

+On 1 April 2024, a Hermes 450 drone reportedly carried out missile strikes targeting an armed militant travelling in a World Central Kitchen convoy in Gaza; the militant had already left the vehicle and the resulting strike killed seven WCK aid workers.

 United Kingdom

 The Hermes 450 was operated by the 32nd Regiment Royal Artillery of the British Army on military operations in Afghanistan, supplied under a leasing contract starting July 2007 from a Thales/Elbit consortium.
 Of the 52 operated by the British in Afghanistan and Iraq, seven have crashed in Afghanistan and one in Iraq.